serviewcare/EJDBKit/README.md

 [collection removeObject:obj];
 ```

-Or give remove it by supplying an OID:
+Or remove it by supplying an OID:

 ```objc
 [collection removeObjectWithOID:@"SomeValidOID"];